 Using the Templates

-Like the other Word and Publisher templates on this site, these templates come with built-in styles for the body copy and headings.
+Like the other Word templates on this site, this template comes with built-in styles for the body copy and headings.

 When you compose this document, please use these styles.
 In other words, do not change the font types or colors unless you don't have them on your computer.
 And don't change the type size — remember, you need to keep the word count for all of your programs to about 250 words or less.